What is Buyer Behavior: definition, types, patterns, and analysis

 Buyer behavior analysis

 To offer relevant products and services to the target audience, marketers should analyze what and how people buy.
-Companies adhere to several ways of monitoring buyer behavior:
+Companies adhere to several ways of monitoring consumer buying behavior:

 Using computer software